reactjs/react.dev/beta/src/content/learn/testing-recipes.md

 This helps make your tests run closer to what real users would experience when using your application.
 The rest of these examples use `act()` to make these guarantees.

+Note that you the global `IS_REACT_ACT_ENVIRONMENT` has to be set e.g. by doing `global.IS_REACT_ACT_ENVIRONMENT = false`.
+If you're not setting `IS_REACT_ACT_ENVIRONMENT` we assume your test is more of an end-to-end test and that you're waiting for React updates by other means (e.g. periodically checking if an update was applied to the screen).

 You might find using `act()` directly a bit too verbose.
 To avoid some of the boilerplate, you could use a library like [React Testing Library](https://testing-library.com/react), whose helpers are wrapped with `act()`.

 > Note: